gigamesh/aud.io/README.md

 # aud.io

 Aud.io is a MVP of a social network for musicians and recording studios.
-I built it with TypeScript, MongoDB, Node, Express, React, Redux, Redux-saga, Material-UI & styled-components.
+I built it with Docker, TypeScript, MongoDB, Node, Express, React, Redux, Redux-saga, Material-UI & styled-components.
 It includes user registration with password encryption, form validation, live search, lazy-loaded images, and mobile-responsive CSS.

 ## Developer guide: